Iron-Rich Foods for Babies: A Parent’s Guide

 4. Gradually transition to family meals, adapting textures and seasoning as needed, to promote inclusive eating habits.

 As a parent, you play a big role in fostering positive attitudes toward food for your child.
 This means modelling healthy eating behaviors; making mealtime a social and enjoyable experience (skip the pressure!); not labelling foods as “good” or “bad”; and involving your little one in age-appropriate food prep and play to spark their interest.
 But the bottom line?
-Stay flexible, consult your paediatrician when needed, and try to soak up this sweet stage in your baby’s development.
+Stay flexible, consult your pediatrician when needed, and try to soak up this sweet stage in your baby’s development.